Te Kaa 5-Day Programme

 Attempting to speak another language is daunting, and there can be a real fear of getting it wrong.
 We create an interactive learning space to help you have fun while learning the basics of Māori pronunciation, build your own pepeha (a Māori introduction) and a variety of openings and closings for speeches.
 You’ll also learn a waiata (song).
 Tone deaf people are especially welcome.

 Session 2: Te Ao Māori - Introduction to the Māori world and protocols

-Words like tikanga, mana, tapu, noa, mauri and wairua are common place in NZ society but
+Words like tikanga, mana, tapu, noa, mauri and wairua are commonplace in NZ society, but they are often

 not well understood.
 These concepts, Māori creation stories, an understanding of Māori social structures and values such as kaitiakitanga and manaakitanga will be explained in a way that will help you identify these concepts in operation and how you can make them your own.

 Session 3: Te Tiriti o Waitangi – the Treaty of Waitangi

 Session 4: Māori today, the Marae environment & engagement processes